Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Blood vessels: CT, MRI, and ultrasonography are done to check the blood vessels from the heart to the brain.

 The blood: Blood tests are done to check for disorders that cause blood clotting.

 Doctors also do tests to check for problems that can contribute to or cause a stroke, such as a heart infection, a low blood oxygen level, and dehydration.
 Doctors check the urine for cocaine.

 Additional tests are done as needed.
-The ability to swallow is evaluated as soon as a stroke is suspected, sometimes by taking x-rays after a substance that can be seen on x-rays (radiopaque contrast agent), such as barium, Barium x-ray studies of the digestive tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more is swallowed.
+The ability to swallow is evaluated as soon as a stroke is suspected, sometimes by taking x-rays after a substance that can be seen on x-rays (radiopaque contrast agent), such as barium, Barium X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more is swallowed.
 If people have difficulty swallowing, they are given nothing by mouth, except sometimes drugs, until their swallowing improves.

 Depending on the type of stroke doctors suspect, more tests are done to identify the cause.

 Doctors often use a standardized set of criteria to determine how severe the stroke is and how well people are recovering.
 It includes evaluation of level of consciousness, the ability to answer questions, the ability to obey simple commands, vision, arm and leg function, and speech.